-A5.17 ROC issue to mixed generating stations will be monitored on a unit by unit basis throughout the obligation period.
-Metering of output electricity from each unit in a mixed generating station must be separate and distinct.
+A5.17 ROCs claimed by mixed generating stations will be monitored on a unit by unit basis throughout the obligation period in a template spreadsheet provided by us and completed by the operator.
+The spreadsheet must be submitted alongside the ROC submission made on the Renewables and CHP Register each month.

+A5.18 Metering of output electricity from each unit in a mixed generating station must be separate and distinct.

-A5.18 Mixed generating stations are also required to report RO input electricity at combustion unit level.
-The operator will calculate their RO input electricity as normal but this will then be pro-rated and an amount attributed to each unit in accordance with Article 26A of the ROO and paragraph 9 of Schedule 6 of the Renewables Obligation (Amendment) Order 2018.
+A5.19 Mixed generating stations are also required to report RO input electricity at combustion unit level.
+The operator will calculate their RO input electricity as normal but this will then be pro-rated by the supporting spreadsheet, and an amount attributed to each unit in accordance with Article 26A in paragraph 9 of Schedule 6 to the ROO.

-A5.19 If the total installed capacity (TIC) of a capped or exempt combustion unit of a mixed generating station does not include any excluded capacity that month, RO input electricity of the unit is equal to:
+A5.20 If the total installed capacity (TIC) of a capped or exempt combustion unit of a mixed generating station does not include any excluded capacity that month, RO input electricity of the unit is equal to: